adadgio/neo4j-js-ng2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Licence

+You do absolutely what you want with that project (MIT Licence).